 All holders of the same class of equity instruments (for example, stock options) are treated in the same manner.

-81. Other modifications of that instrument that take place after a nonemployee vests in the award and is no longer providing goods or services, or a grantee is no longer an employee shall be subject to the modification guidance in paragraph 83.
+81. Other modifications of that instrument that take place after a grantee vests in the award and is no longer providing goods or services, is no longer a customer, or is no longer an employee shall be subject to the modification guidance in paragraph 83.
 Following modification, recognition and measurement of the instrument shall be determined through reference to other applicable statutory accounting principles.

 Subsequent Measurement - Awards Classified as Liabilities

-97. Changes in the fair value (or intrinsic value for a reporting entity that elects that method) of a liability incurred under a share-based payment arrangement that occur during the employee’s requisite service period or the nonemployee’s vesting period shall be recognized as compensation cost over that period.
+97. Changes in the fair value (or intrinsic value for a reporting entity that elects that method) of a liability incurred under a share-based payment arrangement issued in exchange for goods or services that occur during the employee’s requisite service period or the nonemployee’s vesting period shall be recognized as compensation cost over that period.
 The percentage of the fair value (or intrinsic value) that is accrued as compensation cost at the end of each period shall equal the percentage of the requisite service that has been rendered for an employee award or the percentage that would have been recognized had the grantor paid cash for the goods or services instead of paying with a nonemployee award at that date.
-Changes in the fair value (or intrinsic value) of a liability that occur after the end of the employee’s requisite service period or the nonemployee’s vesting period are compensation costs of the period in which the changes occur.
-Any difference between the amount for which a liability award is settled and its fair value at the settlement date as estimated in accordance with the provisions of this statement is an adjustment of compensation cost in the period of settlement.
+Changes in the fair value (or intrinsic value) of a liability issued in exchange for goods or services that occur after the end of the employee’s requisite service period or the nonemployee’s vesting period are compensation costs of the period in which the changes occur.
+Any difference between the amount for which a liability award issued in exchange for goods or services is settled and its fair value at the settlement date as estimated in accordance with the provisions of this statement is an adjustment of compensation cost in the period of settlement.

 98. Reporting entities shall measure a liability award under a share-based payment arrangement based on the award’s fair value (or permitted value in accordance with paragraph 52) remeasured at each reporting date until the date of settlement.
 Compensation costs for each period until settlement shall be based on the change (or a portion of the change, depending on the percentage of the requisite service that has been rendered for an employee award or the percentage that would have been recognized had the grantor paid cash for the goods and services instead of paying with a nonemployee award at the reporting date) in the fair value of the instrument for each reporting period.
+A reporting entity shall subsequently measure awards determined to be consideration payable to a customer at fair value.

 Effective Date and Transition